bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/unscopables.md

 ### Scoping in with statements

 The following code works fine in ES5 and below.
 However, in ECMAScript 2015 and later, the [`Array.prototype.keys()`](../array/keys) method was introduced.
-That means that inside `with` environment “keys” would now be the method and not the variable.
+That means that inside `with` environment "keys” would now be the method and not the variable.
 That’s when the `unscopable`s symbol was introduced.
 A built-in `unscopables` setting is implemented as [`Array.prototype[@@unscopables]`](../array/@@unscopables) to prevent that some of the Array methods are being scoped into the `with` statement.

     var keys = [];